Rehdot/ConcurrentExecutor/README.md

 -
 A mod allowing its users to write, compile and run code during a Minecraft runtime.

+---

+### ⚠️ Warning

+This project has reached its end of life.
+Check out [TweakSuite](https://github.com/Rehdot/TweakSuite) for a more robust, capable tool of this nature.

+---

 ### How It Works
 Given a String representing a class, record, enum or interface, this mod leverages OpenHFT's [Chronicle Runtime Compiler](https://github.com/OpenHFT/Java-Runtime-Compiler/tree/ea) to compile the user's